MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

     - If **Transaction category** is set in the Project actual and a related **Project category** exists in a given legal entity, the category defaults to this project category.
     - If **Transaction category** isn't set in the Project actual, the system uses the value in the **Project category defaults** field on the **Project Operations on Dynamics 365 Customer Engagement** tab on the **Project management and accounting parameters** page.
   - The **Resource** field represents the project resource related to this transaction.
 The resource is used as a reference in Project invoice proposals to customers.
   - The **Exchange rate** field defaults from **Currency exchange rate** set in Dynamics 365 Finance.
-If the exchange rate set up is missing, the **Import from staging** periodic process won't add the record to a journal and an error message will be added to the job execution log.
+If the exchange rate setup is missing, the **Import from staging** periodic process won't add the record to a journal and an error message will be added to the job execution log.
   - The **Line property** field represents the billing type in Project actuals.
-Line property and billing type mapping is defined on the **Project Operations on Dynamics 365 Customer Engagement** tab on the **Project management and accounting parameters** page.
+Line property and billing type mapping are defined on the **Project Operations on Dynamics 365 Customer Engagement** tab on the **Project management and accounting parameters** page.

 Only the following accounting attributes can be updated in the Project Operations integration journal lines: